microsoft/cloudsqlworkshop/cloudsqlworkshop/06_Manage_and_Optimize_AzureSQLMI/readme.md

 ## Prerequisites

-- You must have completed Exercises in Module 5 to deploy an Azure SQL Managed Instance.
+- You must have completed exercises in Module 5 to deploy an Azure SQL Managed Instance.
 - You will use RDP to connect into the *jumpbox* virtual machine in Azure you deployed in Module 5.

 ## Exercise 6.1 - Explore the Azure SQL Managed Instance deployment